SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/custom-backend.md

 title: Custom Backend
 permalink: /:path/custom-backend/
 description: |
-  You can also build a fully custom backend for the **Swedbank Pay Mobile SDK**
+  Implementing a custom backend for the **Swedbank Pay Mobile SDK**
 menu_order: 900
 ---

 In this chapter we explore how to integrate the mobile SDK with a fully custom backend server.
-It is recommended that you first read through the previous chapters and gain an understanding of how the SDK works with a backend implementing the Merchant Backend API.
+It is recommended that you also read through the chapters covering the example Merchant Backend API and gain an understanding of how the SDK works with that as backend.

 ## Basic Backend Requirements

 To support the SDK, your backend must be capable of at least [creating a payment order][create-payment-order].
 If you wish to use consumer identification, it must also be able to [start an identification session][initiate-consumer-session].
-In addition to these, your backend must serve the appropriate html documents at urls used for the [`paymentUrl`][payment-url]; the content of these html documents will be discussed below, but it is noteworthy that they are different for payments from Android applications and those from iOS applications.
-Further, the urls used for as `paymentUrl` on iOS must be [configured as universal links for your iOS application][ios-aasa].
+In addition to these, your backend should serve the appropriate html documents at urls used for the [`paymentUrl`][payment-url]; the content of these html documents will be discussed below, but it is noteworthy that they are different for payments from Android applications and those from iOS applications.
+Further, the urls used for as `paymentUrl` on iOS should be [configured as universal links for your iOS application][ios-aasa].

 ## Android Configuration